creuzerm/openscad-projects/laserable/Pen Case/README.md

 Pen case designed to be laser cut out of leather.

 This is a work in process trying to figure out how to use the laser cutter to cut leather.
-This is an attempt at being properly parametric, but it's not there yet.
+* This is an attempt at being properly parametric, but it's not there yet.
+ * There is a gap at the transition from the straight lines to the corner
+ * This looks like a double-hole at the moment.
+I am hoping the stitching hides this flaw for now
-I want to see if I can engrave the stitch lines into the leather yet.
+* I want to see if I can engrave the stitch lines into the leather yet.
+* Any emblem will need to be added into the laser cutter software.

 ![alt tag](./PenCase.png)